rayfarias56/shpe/README.md

 chmod 777 setup/setup_shpe_dev.sh

-.setup/setup_shpe_dev.sh
+setup/setup_shpe_dev.sh

 Test by going to 0.0.0.0:3000 in your browser.
+You should see the shpe website load!

 Contact Sean Freiburg(seanfreiburg@gmail.com) for support.